RohitMenon120192/portfolio/README.md

 - Selected for the prestigious Master’s Opportunity for Research in Engineering (MORE) program, this role primarily focuses on pioneering research in the remote-control of off-road automated vehicles utilizing     the advanced capabilities of the 5G network.
 The project aims to blend cutting-edge communication technology with innovative vehicular automation to enhance off-road navigation and control systems.

-- Applied Project Topic: Remote-Control of an Off-Road Automated Vehicle over the 5G-Network.
+- Applied Project Topic: Remote-Control of an Off-Road Automated Vehicle over the 5G-Network for Agriculture Applications.

 - Funded by ASU Master’s Opportunity for Research in Engineering (MORE) Program for Spring 2024.
 - Developing a control system for an automated off-road vehicle (Jeep Grand Cherokee) powered by 5G technology by utilizing Matlab/Simulink/ROS for system integration, interfacing the vehicle’s control units and